 8. African Carvings discovered on you Safari:

-Were it not for Baggage Restrictions and expensive excess charges a lot more Ugandan carved items would find their way into the homes of Tourists from around the world.
+Was it not for Baggage Restrictions and expensive excess charges a lot more Ugandan carved items would find their way into the homes of Tourists from around the world?

 You can find some excellent carved items such as tables with carved elephant trunks as legs and an intricately carved top.
 There are also superb carved chairs with wildlife or village carvings.